Heatblur-Simulations/f-4e-manual/src/systems/flight_controls/gear_ground_handling.md

 # Landing Gear System and Ground Handling Controls

 The F-4 Phantom uses a conventional tricycle landing gear arrangement, driven by the Utility hydraulic system.
+The Landing gear is electronically controlled and hydraulically actuated by the utility hydraulic system.
+Accidential retraction of the landing gear when the aircraft is on the ground is prevented by safety switches on the main gear.
+The gear is locked down by internal finger latches which require hydraulic pressure to release.
+The automatic disable of the nose gear steering and anti-skid system is realized by scissor switches located in the landing gear bays.
 In the event Utility hydraulics are offline, an emergency extension system using compressed air is available to lower the gear for landing.

 ![ext_view_gears](../../img/ext_landing_gear.jpg)